 Regina was a highly regarded Italian manufacturer of high quality vintage freewheels and chains.
-This article discusses the process of disassembling a freewheel to inspect, clean and lubricate all the internal parts before reassembling it.
+This article discusses two different methods of servicing a Regina freewheel.

-The internal construction of a freewheel is pretty simple, but performing a full service requires tools, time, patience and some experience.
+The internal construction of a freewheel is pretty simple, but performing a full service requires tools, time and patience.
 I can share my experience having now serviced two different models of Regina 6 speed freewheels.
 They each presented different challenges due to differences in design.

 The first Regina freewheel I serviced was a Regina Extra Corsa 12t-19t with a ‘Scalare’ (close ratio) body.
-This one was easy to dismantle but difficult to reassemble because the pawls projected out into the lower bearings knocking them out of position when reassembling the freewheel.
+This one was easy to dismantle but difficult to reassemble because the pawls projected out into the lower bearings and knocked them out of position when reassembling the freewheel.

-The second freewheel I serviced (Regina Extra America) which is the focus of this article, took a bit of effort to get the top cone ring loose, but was easy to reassemble.
-The pawls were positioned well away from the lower bearings.
+The second freewheel I serviced (Regina Extra America) which is the focus of this article, took a bit of effort to get the top cone ring loose, but was easy to reassemble as the pawls did not contact the lower bearings during reassembly.

-Regardless, with some patience and persistence I managed to service both of them.
+Regardless, with some patience and persistence I managed to service both of them and they have worked well since.
 After reading this article, you can decide if it is a job you want to try yourself.

 The above image shows a disassembled freewheel.
 The parts are;

 1. Main freewheel body with largest 3 cogs fitted.